svfarago/SQLAlchemy_challenge/README.md

 ###  Known Bugs =====================
+* None.

 ### Troubleshooting ===============
-* "--" comments are used liberally throughout the code to run individual lines of code for additional testing/troubleshooting, and general "--" comments are used for code notes/additional information.
+* "--" comments are used liberally throughout the code to run individual lines of code for additional testing/troubleshooting, and code notes/additional information.

 * Resources used to build and troubleshoot this code are listed below, in addition to help and code peer review from students, instructor, and TA's.